 Midnight Express, 1978 – Istanbul, Turkey

-An American student trying to smuggle hashish out of Turkey is caught, sent to prison, and subsequently escapes when he finds out the legal system intends to keep him imprisoned indefinitely.
+An American student tries to smuggle hashish out of Turkey is caught, sent to prison, and subsequently escapes when he finds out the legal system intends to keep him imprisoned indefinitely.

-Go or no go: The real Turkey is a far cry from the one portrayed in the movie, but prison (Turkish or not) isn’t where you want to end up on your trip.
+Where to go: The best place to start exploring Turkey is Istanbul.
+Crowded with colorful markets, tea shops, and gorgeous mosques, it’s a far cry from the place portrayed in the movie, but prison (Turkish or not) isn’t where you want to end up on your trip.
 Don’t be a stupid tourist who goes through a true living hell because he stupidly tries to smuggle drugs (or purchase drugs for that matter, no matter how small the amount).
 Tourists across the world are currently locked up for crimes of this nature, and you don’t want to be one of them.